Sqflex/rsschool-cv/cv.md

 ## **Summary**

 I have spent the last two years developing my skills as developer, but dont even found my own way in the world of programming languages.
-All my friends know me as patience, kind and responsible person.
+All my friends know me as patient, kind and responsible person.
 I have one secret ability - to learn fast and it makes my life more easier in a lot of hobbies.

 ## **Skills**